ajbh87/portfolio/_posts/svg-manipulation/2017-07-18-preview-svg-manipulation.markdown

   return { cHeight, ratios };
 }
 ```
+If you're using Edge or IE the last piece of code will not work for you.
+The thing is that `SECTIONS` is a NodeList not an Array, and up until recently NodeLists didn't have the method `forEach`.
+That has changed for most browsers but some have lagged behind, most notably the aforementioned browsers.
+{: .note}

 #### 3. ---

 After we get the ratio of each section we need to modify the SVG.
 During the process I realized that this part was going to be much more difficult than what I expected.
 So, I'll guide you through my final version and I'll do my best to explain why I did it.

 To tackle this problem I created a class called svgLine.
-An svgLine object has several useful methods that will help us solve

 [how-svg-line]: https://css-tricks.com/svg-line-animation-works/
 [wiki-vectors]: https://en.wikipedia.org/wiki/Vector_graphics